ssmythe/learn_mandarin_chinese/README.md

     - Form and meaning
     - Both [Pleco Chinese Dictionary][3] and [Chinese Characters: A Genealogy and Dictionary][11] are great for these

+### Translate the Dialog

+For each line of dialog:

+- Copy Chinese characters (refering to [Pleco Chinese Dictionary][3] as needed)
+- Put the pinyin below the characters (paying attention to tone markers and spelling)
+- Put the English translation below the pinyin

 ### Grammar

 - Copy each grammar note in full (English sentences and Chinese Characters)